shashi-web/shashi-web/README.md

 - 👋 Hi, I’m @shashi-web
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Bash-Shell-scripting, GoLang.
+Bash-Shell-scripting, GoLang, yaml.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... gmail - raoshashidhar.3@gmail.com